 The Persian New Year begins around March 19th each year, which is typically the same day as the Spring Equinox.
 Meanwhile, the Norooz Fire Festival in West Vancouver usually takes place a few days before the Persian New Year.

 Vancouver’s North Shore has a large Iranian population and in good years as many as 10,000 to 15,000 people turn out for the West Vancouver celebrations.

 The Persian New Year event in West Vancouver offers the Lower Mainland’s best opportunity to experience Persian culture, New Year’s celebrations and even a bit of Persian rock and roll.

 When and Where

 Ambleside Park is located at 1150 Marine Drive in West Vancouver.
-The festival takes place there in a large flat gravel area at the far end of the main grassy field not far from the park’s baseball diamond.
+The festival usually takes place in a large flat gravel area at the far end of the main grassy field not far from the park’s baseball diamond.

 What to Expect

 Nowruz festivities at Ambleside include Persian music, food, dancing and fire jumping.
 As with every year, all are welcome and thousands turn out.

 There are stalls selling food and a rock concert at Ambleside’s annual Persian New Year Fire Festival.
 You don’t have to understand the Persian language, or Farsi, to enjoy the tunes and the atmosphere.